Issues in higher education in the United States: Adult or nontraditional students

-Foreign students
+International students

-Foreign students have been a growing part of US higher education.
-However, competition from other countries, changing immigration policies, and tensions between faculty and students have reduced the appeal for studying in the US.
+International students have been a growing part of U.S. higher education.
+However, competition from other countries, changing immigration policies, and tensions between faculty and students have reduced the appeal for studying in the U.S.

 Choosing a college or university

-Those who attend US colleges and universities choose particular institutions based on several factors, including price, prestige and selectivity of the school, course offerings and college majors, location, campus culture, and job opportunities following graduation.
+Those who attend U.S. colleges and universities choose particular institutions based on several factors, including price, prestige and selectivity of the school, course offerings and college majors, location, campus culture, and job opportunities following graduation.

 High school students aspiring to be selected to the best colleges start the college-choice process earlier and make decisions earlier.
 Financial aid is an important factor in students' college choice process.
 Rising college prices and the increased need to rely on loans constrain the college choice process for low-income students.

 Latinos are more likely than white or African-American students to begin postsecondary study at community colleges than at four-year institutions.
 As a result of these decisions, Latinos are "converting existing colleges and institutions into HSIs (Historically Serving Institutions)."

 African-Americans have chosen historically black colleges and universities (HBCUs) because of geography, religion, the college's academic reputation, and relatives' desires.
 The top three reasons for choosing predominantly white institutions has been athletic recruitment, proximity, and the college's academic reputation.